tlwilliams895/gis-devops/src/week03/day2/index.rst

 Walkthrough
 ===========

-SwaggerUI Example :ref:`walkthrough-swagger`
+:ref:`walkthrough-swagger`

 Studio
 ======

-In the morning, continue working on the LaunchCart REST studio :ref:`launchcart-rest-studio`, jumping into the Bonus Missions if you complete the primary tasks.
+In the morning, continue working on the :ref:`launchcart-rest-studio`, jumping into the Bonus Missions if you complete the primary tasks.

-Complete the SwaggerUI Studio :ref:`swagger-studio`
+Complete :ref:`swagger-studio`

 Resources
 =========